 In the world of business, there is a common language and unified set of metrics to assess organizational performance.
 Therefore, business people of any background, of any language, of any culture can work together in achieving shared business objectives.
 There are codified accounting standards, the two major ones being:

-Unlike business people, most people do not have shared operational means and set of metrics to achieve some common vision.
+Unlike business people, most people do not have shared standards, operational means and set of metrics to achieve a common vision.
 Most of us can agree about the importance of a clean living environment, access to water, food, shelter, decent living wages and so forth.
+However, we will not agree on the best approach.

-Many of us have distinct sets of values that drive our decisions daily.
+Many of us have distinct sets of values that drive our decisions.
 Although values are important, I do not believe they are a major handicap to sustain a revolution.

 It would be just like in business.
 Whether Bill Gates is running Microsoft as the Chief Executive Officer (CEO) or Satya Nadella (CEO of Microsoft as of 2014), the indicators that are used to measure the performance of either CEO are largely the same.
 New CEOs do not change the metrics used to measure operational performance.
 They change the targets bounded by those metrics.

-I am a member of the Global Shapers Hub in Skopje and as a member of the initiative we developed a guide, a framework for visions for our city where we live, Skopje.
+I am a member of the Global Shapers Hub in Skopje and as a member of the initiative we developed a guide, a framework for visions for our city where we live, Skopje, and our country, Macedonia.

 I come from Macedonia, which declared its independence on September 8, 1991.
 For about three decades there has been limited progress.
 Tired of seeing most young people (over 50%) aspiring to leave the country because of the poor living conditions and opportunities, we, at the Global Shapers Hub in Skopje created a guide for visions for the city in 2070, 50 years from now.
-You can check it out here (only available in Macedonian now, but soon to be translated in English).
+You can check it out here:

 The reason for choosing a 50-year milestone is that our country (and city) have not been planning for the long-term.
 Because of the lack of long-term vision, each governing party has created its own short-term strategy (usually 4-years long), which is not sufficient when large infrastructure projects or policies are involved (such as education, healthcare or research & development).
 Usually, the winning party would discontinue major projects the previous administration started.